 Coronary artery disease can cause ischemic heart disease and ischemic heart failure.
 This is because if you have a heart attack secondary to plaque, the heart muscle can become weak.
 A weak heart muscle cannot pump effectively.
 This is when you will develop ischemic heart failure or ischemic heart disease.

 Signs and Symptoms of Coronary Artery Disease and Ischemic Disease Symptoms

 The first symptom of coronary artery disease is usually chest pain.
 Chest pain is experienced by at least 50% of people diagnosed with CAD.
 This is one of the main signs and symptoms.

 This chest pain is caused by the obstruction of at least one large coronary artery.
 The pain is because the heart muscle is not getting any oxygen because of the blockage.

-You may not have any signs or you may have:
+You may not have any signs or symptoms or you may have:

 • Pain or pressure in your chest, arm, jaw, shoulders or neck also called angina.
 It may spread from one place to another.
 This pain may radiate to the jaw, shoulder, or arm.
 The symptoms are usually brought on by exertion, cold, emotional stress, or a heavy meal.

 • Feeling of tightness, heaviness, pressure, squeezing or burning

 • Sweating • Shortness of breath • Nausea or vomiting

 • If you are feeling very tired, dizzy or faint, Call 911 if you have any of these signs.